beescuit9510/beescuit9510.github.io/_posts/2023-12-13-responsive-css.md

 # Our website IS responsive by default

 One thing to realize is that our website is responsive by default.
 This might sound far from the truth.
-However, _**our website is indeed responsive by default unless we compromise its responsiveness with additional CSS.**_ If we do not have any CSS, our website would look ugly but still be responsive.
-It is we who cause problems for ourselves.
+However, _**our website is indeed responsive by default unless we ruin its responsiveness with additional CSS.**_ If we do not have any CSS, our website would look ugly but still be responsive.
+If something is wrong, It is always us.

 For example, if we do not set a `height` or `width` for an element, the `width` and `height` change based on the screen size since block-level elements have `width: 100%` by default.
 The problem arises when we set fixed widths for both height and width.